 Brain chemistry plays an important role in giving you energy.
 Physical movement can stimulate a part of the brain and hasten the release of feel-good chemicals.
 The end result is that you can feel more alert and energize.
 Let’s look at three important chemicals that can make you feel more alert, alive and focused.
 These are serotonin, dopamine, and noradrenaline (norepinephrine).

 Serotonin can make you feel more focused, emotionally stable, happier, and calmer, according to Hormone Health Network.
 It helps regulate your mood in a natural way.
 Regular exercise has been found to boost serotonin levels while it helps with cardiovascular health, improving strength and sustaining endurance.

 This hormone can also help improve sleep levels when it is time to sleep.
 During the day it can help you be more focused.

 Animal studies have shown that exercise boosts dopamine levels in the body.
 It can increase feelings of pleasure and reward as well.
 Overcoming tiredness with exercise is just one of the benefits as the effects of naturally increasing brain chemicals take place.
-This chemical messenger functions in the brain as reward, motivation, attention, memory, and regulation of body movements.
+This chemical messenger functions in the brain as a reward, motivation, attention, memory, and regulation of body movements.

 Noradrenaline, also called norepinephrine, helps mobilize the brain and body for action.
 It is the lowest during sleep; it reaches much higher levels during situations of stress or danger, in the so-called fight-or-flight response.
 Low levels of this hormone can cause lethargy (lack of energy) or a lack of concentration.